RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

 At some point, CP performs actual kernel execution:
   * CP detects a packet on AQL queue.
   * CP executes micro-code for setting up the GPU and wavefronts for a kernel dispatch.
-  * CP ensures that when the a wavefront starts executing the kernel machine code, the scalar general purpose registers (SGPR) and vector general purpose registers (VGPR) are set up as required by the machine code.
-See ["Initial kernel register state"](#initial_register_state) for more information.
+  * CP ensures that when a wavefront starts executing the kernel machine code, the scalar general purpose registers (SGPR) and vector general purpose registers (VGPR) are set up based on flags in amd_kernel_code_t (see ["Initial kernel register state"](#initial_register_state)).
-  * The prolog of the kernel machine code, described in section 2.9.7, sets up the machine state as necessary before continuing executing the machine code that corresponds to the HSAIL of the kernel.
+  * When a wavefront start executing the kernel machine code, the prolog (see ["Kernel prolog code"](#kernel-prolog-code)) sets up the machine state as necessary.
   * When the kernel dispatch has completed execution, CP signals the completion signal specified in the kernel dispatch packet if not 0.

 <a name="initial_register_state"></a>